Using TypeScript

 To use custom path aliases with TypeScript, you need to set the path aliases to work from both Babel and TypeScript.
 Here's how:

-to be available with no preceding path reference, and allow any test file to be accessed by usingtests/File.tsx
+- Edit your tsconfig.jsonto have your custom path mappings.
+Set anything in the root ofsrcto be available with no preceding path reference, and allow any test file to be accessed by usingtests/File.tsx:

 "target": "esnext",